o2r-project/ansible/README.md

 ### HTTPS certificate

-The certificates are stored on the host in `/root/`.
+The certificates and key files are stored on the host in `/root/` and also in `/etc/nginx-docker`.
+In the latter, there are also the bundled certificate chains (_without_ the Telekom root certificate!) needed in the webserver.
 The certificates are managed by the ULB admin team with the cental e-mail "ulbzertifikatadmin", so please in in touch with them when it is time for an update.
 They will also be notified before the certificate expires.